 Vault, the domain of full-twisting Yurchenkos on the collegiate level.
 There is no shortage of gymnasts who do that vault, or its slightly bigger sister, the Yurchenko 1.5, extremely well.
 For the FTY, standouts include: Rheagan Courville of LSU; Toni-Ann Williams of Cal; and Elizabeth Price of Stanford.
 Brandie Jay of Georgia; Georgia Dabritz of Utah; Kayla Williams and Lauren Beers of Alabama do the 1.5Y well.
 My favorite, however, comes from a gymnast doing something different.

 Shannon Mitchell of Kentucky does a really nice front handspring onto the springboard thru to a front pike off the vault table.
-The video below shows her vault from the Perfect 10 Challenge meet hosted by Oklahoma in February (at the 0:25 mark).
-I have no idea why it only scored a 9.775.

 Other routines I really enjoyed this year were: Katie Bailey of Alabama; Peng-Peng Lee of UCLA; Shae Zamardi of LSU; and Bridget Sloan of Florida.